em-squared/cool-kids-plugin/EXPLANATION.md

 Here is the case : I go to a profile page to see my data.
 If I'm not logged in, I get a login form to do so.
 Otherwise, I get my data.

-The `src/class-coolkiddata.php:CoolKidData` covers this feature with a shortcode that manages user data and login form depending the situation.
+The `src/class-coolkiddata.php:CoolKidData` covers this feature with the `[cool_kids_user_data]` shortcode that manages user data and login form depending the situation.

 The login form is not tested here as it is a bit out of the scope of this technical assessment, but it would be as the registration form tests.

+## User Story 3 and 4: Display a list of cool kids
+I need to display a list of users if I am logged in at least as a Cooler Kid.
+The list must display Fistnames, Lastnames and Countries if I am a Cooler Kid.
+The list must display Emails et Roles additional fields if I am a Coolest Kid.

+The `src/class-coolkidlist.php:CoolKidList` class handles the list display via the `[cool_kids_list]` shortcode.
+If I am not logged in, the list does not display.
+If I am logged in as a Cool Kid, the shortcode informs me to be at least a Cooler Kid.

+If I am a Cooler Kid, the shortcode returns an HTML table with Firstname, Lastname and Country fields.
+If I am a Coolest Kid, the shortcode adds Email and Role columns.